artasparks/gpub/README.md

 ### Options

-Structure of the options object in the API
+The rough structure of the options object in the API

 ```javascript
 {